Book Review: The Trouble with Goats and Sheep

 Those words introduce us to 10-year old Grace, the narrator.
 A couple of pages later we meet her best friend and shadow, Tilly: ‘Tilly was waiting by the front gate, in a jumper which had been hand-washed and stretched to her knees.
 She’d taken the bobbles out of her hair, but it stayed in exactly the same position as if they were still there.’

 Grace and Tilly, the 2 protagonists, and Mrs Creasy, around whom the story and mystery revolves, will become your heroes.
 And through Grace and Tilly's innocent interactions and delightful ‘sleuthing’, the reader becomes entwined in the lives, secrets, whispers, prejudices, insecurities, hopes and dreams of their neighbours.
 So much so that you are not sure where your world ends and theirs begins.

 The charming and quirky story unfolds as the reader eavesdrops on conversations and is invited into the kitchens, lounges and gardens of each house on the street.
-A well-hidden secret, belonging to 1967, slowly starts emerging and seems to be the key to unlocking the mystery.
+A well-hidden secret, belonging to 1967, slowly begins to emerge and seems to be the key to unlocking the mystery.

 As each page turns, we are given insights into human nature.
 A beautifully poignant story of friendship and community evolves, forcing the reader to delve into corners of their own hearts, exposing our innate self-righteous ability to be quick to judge.